khaledmosharaf/weather-app-js/README.md

 visit link: https://deluxe-nougat-595cad.netlify.app/
-# A simple weather app using HTML, Bootstrap and Javascript
+# A simple weather app using HTML, Bootstrap and Javascript.
-# Made using openweather api
+# Made using openweather api.